 In October 2018, the Company entered into a lease agreement for office space in Doylestown, Pennsylvania.
 The lease commenced on October 15, 2018 and expires on October 31, 2023, as amended.
 The lease has an additional one-year option for renewal, and the base rent is \$37,080 per year.
-The Company has determined that the lease agreement is considered a short-term lease under ASC 842 and has not recorded a right-of-use asset or liability.
+The Company determined that the lease agreement is considered a short-term lease under ASC 842 and has not recorded a right-of-use asset or liability.
+The Company did not renew the lease upon its expiration.
 The Company rents another office space on a month-to-month basis with no long-term commitment, which is considered a short-term lease as well.
 In May 2022, the Company entered into a lease agreement for lab space in Austin, Texas.
 The lease commenced on June 1, 2022 and expires on May 31, 2025.
 The lease has an additional three-year option for renewal, which the Company has determined it is not reasonably certain to exercise.